 Of course, it all depends upon what your goal is.
-But if you want to burn fat, work your muscles harder and increase your cardiorespiratory fitness, two recent studies show interval training may be the way to go.
+But if you want to burn fat, work your muscles harder and increase your cardiorespiratory fitness, three recent studies show interval training may be the way to go.

 Unlike endurance workouts, which are comprised of moderate exercise conducted over a longer period of time, interval training, or High-Intensity Interval Training (HIIT) as it's sometimes called, is short and sweet, with high-intensity exercise mixed in with lower-intensity cool down periods.

 For a new study published in the journal Cell Metabolism, scientists studied three groups of people doing high-intensity aerobic interval training, resistance training or a combination of the two for 12 weeks.
 All of the exercise routines improved the participants' body mass, but they also found that the HIIT group saw improvements in their muscle's mitochondria.

 Why is this noteworthy?
 Because our mitochondria, which are responsible for producing energy for cells, become less efficient as we age.
 HIIT "reversed many age-related differences," the study says, in older participants' mitochondria.

 An April 2016 study published in the Journal of Sports Medicine and Physical Fitness studied 39 adults for eight weeks.
 The volunteers were split into two groups.
 One group did HIIT twice a week and regular gym workouts twice a week.
 The other group did only regular gym workouts four times a week.
 While participants in both groups reduced their body fat and improved their flexibility, researchers found only the group that did HIIT improved their cardiorespiratory fitness.